[?] Subscribe To This Site

 Teach your kids some of these easy winter preschool songs and rhymes during your winter preschool theme.

-These songs and rhymes will fit in well with any theme about the weather or the four seasons of the year.
 Discuss temperature, wind, snow and rain, foods and drink that are commonly consumed in winter and use the rhyme Here we Go Round the Mulberry Bush (below) as an action rhyme to get cold little bodies moving and warmed up!

 Navigate this page with these quick links: